The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 A stall that’s been serving hungry customers for over five decades, Chey Sua Carrot Cake is currently manned by second-generation hawkers Grace and Shirley.
 The two sisters have been whipping up this simple dish for over twenty years.

 Toa Payoh West Food Centre.
 Blk 127 Lorong 1 Toa Payoh #02–30, Singapore 310127.

-Take a trip into Singapore’s suburbs to discover a world of tantalisingly spicy dishes and South Asian delights.
+Take a trip into Singapore’s suburbs to discover a world of tantalising, spicy dishes and authentic Indian cuisine.